YunoHost/doc/pages/04.applications/10.docs/my_webapp/app_my_webapp.md

 >NB: The port number to use for the SFTP connection is the one used for SSH, and configured in `/etc/ssh/sshd_config`.
 This trick allows you to automatically update your site.
 For example, the Makefile for the Pelican tool allows you to use `make ftp_upload`.

+INSTRUCTION FOR Filezilla :

+Go to File > Site Manager > ADD new Site

+in General :

+ protocol > Sftp
+host : ip of the server
+port (22 or any custom port you choose) logon : normal user : my_webapp password : (empty)

+Click on CONNECT